Where do bush babies live?

 Bush babies are found throughout East Africa as well as in woodlands and bushlands in sub-Saharan Africa.
 They generally do not inhabit areas above altitudes of 6,500 feet.
 Most often, they live in tree hollows that provide shelter.
 Sometimes, they construct nests in the forks of branches, but these are not as commonly used as are natural holes.
 Bush babies prefer trees with little grass around them, probably as a precaution against wildfires.
 They will also seek shelter in man-made beehives.

-Tags: Benin, Burkina Faso, DRC, Kenya, Niger, Rwanda, Tanzania, Uganda, East Africa, West/Central Africa, Kilimanjaro, Virunga, Cameroon
+Tags: Lesser Bush baby, Benin, Burkina Faso, Cameroon, DRC, Kenya, Niger, Rwanda, Tanzania, Uganda, Kilimanjaro, Virunga, East Africa

 View Africa | Habitat